 There have only been two manned expeditions to the bottom of the Mariana Trench – the deepest point in the world’s oceans at 37,800 feet.
 Rolex watches have joined both of these expeditions, but not necessarily on the wrists of those who were brave enough to venture down into the deep.
 Rolex watches were actually attached to the outside of the submersibles – the Trieste in 1960,and the Deepsea Challenger in 2012 – both of which came back in full working order.

 Interested in owning your own Rolex watch?
-Find amazing prices on our range of pre-loved, fully serviced and authenticated Rolex watches today.
+Find amazing prices on our range of pre-loved, fully assessed and authenticated Rolex watches today.
 Owning a piece of history may be easier than you think!